-20.1.2 In case Party A violates this Agreement by concealing any information (information made available by Party A to Party B has been included in the terms of this Agreement), or in case Party A refuses to transfer Building A of Hongqiao International Technology Square to Party B, or in case Party A refuses to sign the Shanghai House Purchase and Sale Contract with Party B, or in case Party A refuses to assist Party B to make title transfer registration for the Subject Property (unless Changning District Real Estate Trading Center rejects the transfer of Building A of Hongqiao International Technology Square from Party A to Party B, i.e., refuses to accept the application for title transfer registration for 3-9F Building A of Hongqiao International Technology Square), making it impossible or difficult for Party B to obtain the Real Estate Title Certificate (for each unit) of the Subject Property, Party B may select to require Party A to continue performance of this Agreement or terminate this Agreement by giving a written notice to Party A. If Party B selects to terminate this Agreement, Party A shall refund the purchase price paid by Party B and indemnify the decoration costs incurred by Party B within the time limit prescribed in the written notice.
-In addition, Party A shall pay RMB30,000,000 as liquidated damages to Party B. If Party B due to its delay in discharging the obligations above.
+20.1.2 In case Party A violates this Agreement by concealing any information (information made available by Party A to Party B has been included in the terms of this Agreement), or in case Party A refuses to transfer Building A of Hongqiao International Technology Square to Party B, or in case Party A refuses to sign the Shanghai House Purchase and Sale Contract with Party B, or in case Party A refuses to assist Party B to make title transfer registration for the Subject Property (unless Changning District Real Estate Trading Center rejects the transfer of Building A of Hongqiao International Technology Square from Party B, i.e., refuses to accept the application for title transfer registration for 3-9F Building A of Hongqiao International Technology Square), making it impossible or difficult for Party B to obtain the Real Estate Title Certificate (for each unit) of the Subject Property, Party B may select to require Party A to continue performance of this Agreement or terminate this Agreement by giving a written notice to Party A. If Party B selects to terminate this Agreement, Party A shall refund the purchase price paid by Party B and indemnify the decoration costs incurred by Party B within the time limit prescribed in the written notice.
+In addition, Party A shall pay RMB30,000,000 as liquidated damages to Party B. If Party B selects to require Party A to continue performance of this Agreement, Party A shall be liable for any and all losses caused to Party B due to its delay in discharging the obligations above.